 2MYTH: There is "no margin for error in wingsuit BASE jumping"The word "margin" gets thrown around a lot.
-"You have no margin for error", is absolutely the most common smart-guy description of proximity flying.
+"You have no margin for error", is the most common smart-guy description of proximity flying.
 The problem is that most people don't even understand where margin comes from when we are flying near terrain.

 Experienced terrain flyers can do all kinds of crazy stuff, like flying through holes in the mountain.
 But if you're starting out, then you should begin with flying over very steep terrain, and diving down to terrain.
 I learned this from a wise Norwegian many years ago.

 Imagine a giant rubber band, held 500 feet over the side of the mountain that you're going to fly down.
 It is fixed at that point, 500 feet above your line, at the level of your "best glide".
 That means, if you exit and fly straight out at best glide, you will be 500 feet over the mountain slope.
 Let's take that rubber band, and pull down on it, stretching it long and hard.
 The more we stretch it, the closer that we get to the mountain slope, and the more margin that we have.
-I repeat: the closer you get to the steep mountain face, and the more you stretch that rubber band, the more margin you have.
+I repeat: the closer you get to the steep mountain face, and the more you stretch that rubber band, the more margin you have in reserve.
 The more you dive, and the faster you go, and the steeper you fly (past your angle of "best glide"), the MORE margin you have.
 Of course, you are also getting closer to the mountain, but the closer you get, the more the rubber band is being stretched, and the more energy you have retained.
 Ideally, if you're going to skim the grass with your toes, then you'll do it at a point where the rubber band is stretched to an absolute maximum, where you're pulling on it just as hard as you possibly can, and if your hand slips even a tiny bit, POW, up you go, away from the hill.
 If you don't understand this analogy, then you don't yet understand wingsuit proximity flying.
 But hold on, I'm going to keep trying here.

-Essentially, what I am saying is that it should take a great deal of effort to dive down to the terrain you are flying over.
-For your first terrain flights, your arms should be well behind you, reducing the total surface area of your wingsuit by a large amount.
-You should be at a very steep angle of attack, so that if you bring your arms back level, or flatten your angle of attack even a tiny bit, you will INSTANTLY increase your separation from the terrain.
+For all terrain flights, you should be flying your suit at a low Angle of Attack, meaning that a small AoA adjustment will instantly and dramatically increase your separation from the terrain.
 For your first terrain flights, when you are flying over steep terrain in this manner, you should feel like you're on the end of a fully stretched rubber band, about to be pulled away from the terrain at any moment.
 That is one way that we define margin in wingsuit BASE jumping.
-If you are flying flat, too slow, and generally not stretching out that rubber band of margin, then: you have no margin for error.
+If you are flying flat (high glide ratio), too slow (high AoA), and generally not stretching out that rubber band of margin, then: you have no margin for error.
 So, don't do that.
 Fly steep lines with proper body position.